deryrahman/go-container/README.md

 `go-container run <command> <args>`

+For this exercise I use alpine mini root file system as an image, download [here](https://www.alpinelinux.org/downloads/) and extract to folder alpine-fs

 ## Basic
 Container is just a process which live in some restriction.
 The capability of container is somewhat similar with what OS can do but without provisioning entire machine virtually.